Claire-Tian/OurChat/README.md

 # OurChat
-Instructions for using ourChat
+Instructions for using ourChat <br />
-Run the Server code (enter python Server.py in the terminal) Set the server name to your IP address, then run the client code (run python client.py in the terminal) Type in login, and then enter your username and password as “username, password” (username COMMA password).
+Run the Server code (enter python Server.py in the terminal) <br />
+Set the server name to your IP address, then run the client code (run python client.py in the terminal) <br />
+Type in login, and then enter your username and password as “username, password” (username COMMA password).
 So “Leah,789”, “Claire,123” and “Funing,456” should all work.
 Once logged in, load a chatroom by typing in load.
 You will be prompted for a chatroom name, enter “Claire Funing”.
 After this, you can send a message by typing in “send”